 All visa options mentioned below require a passport that is valid for at least six (6) months from the expiry date, 01 recent passport-sized photo as well as blank pages in your passport.

-- Visa on Arrival: Visitors can purchase a visa at the airport in Phnom Penh, Siem Reap and borders.
-Current visa cost (one month stay) is US $30 per adult, kids under 12 years of age are free.
+- Visa on Arrival: Visitors can purchase a visa at the airport in Phnom Penh, Siem Reap, and the borders.
+The current visa cost (one month stay) is US $30 per adult, kids under 12 years of age are free.
 Your fees need to be paid in US currency and in cash (We recommend EXACT change)!

 We decided to save money and chose the visa on arrival option.
 We arrived at Siem Reap airport, the whole visa process only took us around 15-20 min and was super easy and straightforward!